konradhy/debateclub/rules/dev_journal.md

 ### TL;DR

 Added real-time progress tracking during strategy generation and a RAG-powered chatbot for querying research materials.
-Users can now see exactly which phase of generation is active, and ask questions about their debate research in a conversational interface.
+Progress now shows exactly which phase of generation is active.
+The chatbot enables conversational queries about debate research.

 **Roadmap Items Advanced**: None explicitly defined - feature enhancements

 ---

-### Session Details
+### Session Context

-**Date**: December 2, 2024
+**Date**: December 18, 2025

-**Started By**: AI (Claude) at user request
+**Starting Point**: Strategy generation felt like a black box — no visibility into progress.
+Also needed a way to query research materials conversationally.

-**Goal**: Add progress indicator for strategy generation and RAG chatbot for research
+**Ending Point**: Real-time progress tracking with 9 phases, plus RAG chatbot for research queries.

 ---